Optimal investment-consumption problem: post-retirement with minimum guarantee: The Market Model

 where $B(\cdot)$ is a Brownian motion on the filtered probability space $(\Omega, \mathcal{F}, \mathbb{F}, \mathbf{P})$ and $r$ is the fixed interest rate.
 So, the risky asset is a geometric Brownian motion with constant volatility $\sigma$ and expected return $\mu=r+\sigma \beta$, in which $\beta $ is its Sharpe ratio.

-At any time $t$ and when the fund value is $x$, let $y(t,x)$ and $1-y(t,x)$ denote the proportions of the fund's portfolio that are invested in the risky and in the riskless asset, respectively.
-Moreover, denote the consumption rate at the point $(t, x)$ by $c(t,x)$.
-Therefore, we have the following dynamics of the wealth process (or the fund value)
+At any time $t$, let $\pi^1_t$ and $1-\pi^1_t$ be the fractions of the fund's portfolio that are invested in the risky and in the risk-less asset, respectively.
+Denoting the consumption rate at this time by $\pi^2_t$, we have the following dynamics of the wealth process (or the fund value dynamics)

-Let the decumulation phase be denoted by the time interval $[0,T]$.
-We consider the functions of two variables $y:[0,T]\times[0,\infty )\rightarrow \Real$ and $c:[0,T]\times[0,\infty )\rightarrow [C_2, C_1]$ as control variables that must be determined by solving an optimal control problem.
-We let the variable $y$ to be greater than one, $y>1$, or to be negative, $y<0$, which correspond to borrowing from the money market and short-selling of the risky asset, respectively.
-However, our numerical results justify that the short-selling does not appear as the optimal investment strategy.
-We restrict the consumption rate to the interval $[C_2, C_1]$.
-Actually $C_1$ is the desired rate of consumption and usually is set to be equal to the annuity that is purchasable by the accumulated wealth at the retirement and $C_2$ corresponds to the minimum required consumption during the decumulation phase.
+We restrict the consumption rate to the interval $[C_2, C_1]$, in which $C_1$ is the desired rate of consumption and usually is set to be equal to the annuity that is purchasable by the accumulated wealth at the retirement time and $C_2$ is set as the minimum admissible consumption rate during the decumulation phase.
+Furthermore, the investment control variable $\pi^1$ is restricted to the interval $[0, L]$.
+This means that the short-selling is prohibited.
+But, we can borrow from the money market up to $L$ times the fund value.

 Our market model can be extended in several directions.
-Among many other models, Boulier et al. \cite{kn:BHT} consider a model with stochastic interest rate.
-Han and Hung \cite{kn:HH} equip the market model with the inflation rate which has important consequences on the optimal investment strategy.
-Gao \cite{kn:Ga}, in a stochastic interest rate framework, considers a market model that consists of three assets, a risky asset, a risk-less asset and a bond.
-Hainaut and Deelstra investigate the optimal time for annuity purchase in a market model with jump-diffusion dynamics when the economic utility function is replaced by the expected present value operator.
-Considering the jump-diffusion dynamics, which is much more justified by the empirical data, is the aim of our ongoing work.
+Among many other models, Boulier et al. \cite{kn:BHT} consider a market model with stochastic interest rate.
+Han and Hung \cite{kn:HH} equip the model with the inflation rate which has important consequences on the optimal strategies.
+Deelstra et al. \cite{kn:DGK}, in a stochastic interest rate framework, consider a market model that consists of three assets, a risky asset, a risk-less asset and a bond.
+Hainaut and Deelstra \cite{kn:HD} investigate the optimal time for the annuity purchase when the risky asset has the jump-diffusion dynamics and the economic utility function is replaced by the expected present value operator.